gfpkelly1986/milestone-project-heritage-housing-issues/README.md

     - Issue with plots not displaying correctly, or at all, in GitPod
         - Thank you to Niel in CI for help with this bug. %matplotlib inline placed before the code where the plots were drawn solved this issue.
-        - I had to add it to the 'FeatureEngineeringAnalysis' function provided by CI on line 7 where additional columns are created and also for some of my own plots.
+        - I had to add it to the 'FeatureEngineeringAnalysis' function provided by CI on line 7 where additional columns are created and also for some of my own plots.<br><br>

+- Just to point out a small item: I have 2 versions in the outputs folder but they are named v1 and v3. v2 was an attempt at using some of the most corellated variables to make a prediction for the general houses in Ames.
+    - This was of course a mistake as the predictions were completely inaccurate and so I deleted that model version and the work done on it.
+    - To give an example the PCA pipeline was predicting a values of $131,000 for the first house in Lydia's dataset and this pipeline, if you set the widgets to the same values, was predicting $636,000 for the same property.
+    - Currently the ExtraTreesRegressor and the PCA pipeline are within $3,800 dollars if using the same values as House A when using the 5 widgets.

 <p align="right"><a href="#intro">Return to table of contents</a></p><p id="cr"></p>